MALAYSIAN ASSOCIATION OF FACILITATORS

 On April 10th, 2009, a meeting was held with a core team that agreed to begin the documentation necessary to register an Association with the Registrar of Societies.
 This initial meeting comprised team members who had been active in the earlier FNS group and were eager to advance the formation of a community of practice and development.
-The group members included Shanmugam, Patricia Nunis, Dr. Hamidah Marican, Azim Pawanchik, Hediyati Hasbullah, Audrey Goh, Brandon Chee, and Kua Hui Min.
-Shan took on the task of seeking registration and locating the seven founding members from seven different states in Malaysia, as required by the ROS.
+The group members included Capt.
+Dr. Shanmugam, Patricia Nunis, Dr. Hamidah Marican, Azim Pawanchik, Hediyati Hasbullah, Audrey Goh, Brandon Chee, and Kua Hui Min.
+Capt.
+Dr. Shan took on the task of seeking registration and locating the seven founding members from seven different states in Malaysia, as required by the ROS.

 The group gained strength and was responsible for hosting several IAF Asia Conferences before 2008.
 During that period, a formal entity, the Facilitator Network Services (FNS) Malaysia, was formed, and this Malaysian group assumed leadership from LENS International.
 The 2008 11th IAF Asia Conference in Kuching marked the last conference held in Malaysia by this group.
 IAF Asia conferences 12th – 15th were subsequently held in Taipei, Seoul, Bangalore, and Shenzen, respectively.
 The 16th IAF Asia conference in 2013 was held in Japan.